1. Home

 2. SUSTAINABILITY

 As a cosmetics company that celebrates diversity in beauty, Shiseido launched a global project to dispel prejudices and stereotypes that impede people’s achievement of their desired beauty, that is, unconscious beauty biases (UBBs).
-This demonstrates our commitment to the achievement of a world where everyone can live their lives and celebrate each other’s beauty, regardless of gender, age, and nationality.
+This demonstrates our commitment to achieving a world where everyone can live their lives and celebrate each other’s beauty, regardless of gender, age, and nationality.

 Brand Shiseido, which markets to 88 countries and regions, pursues the Sustainable Development Goals (SDGs) through the Sustainable Beauty Actions project.
 As part of this initiative, the brand developed the SEE, SAY, DO project* in September 2022, aiming of building a society where everyone can be who they want to be.
 A special website was unveiled allowing users to experience UBB.
 Shiseido also developed the SEE, SAY, DO program for Japanese corporations and organizations to help them discuss UBBs.
 The program has been well-received because it is eye-opening and informative to know even seemingly harmless, casual remarks can perpetuate UBBs.